 If you've got a large lawn to maintain, and don't have the time or inclination to push the mower around every weekend or two, there's now a 21st-century option to consider: give the job to a robot.

-Husqvarna’s Automower 305 is the newest (and smallest) addition to their robotic mower line-up and is designed for lawns up to 500m2 in area.
-Husqvarna compares its operation to that of a grazing sheep – “cut just a little, all the time, in a random pattern”.
+Husqvarna's Automower 305 is the smallest model in their robotic mower line-up and is designed for lawns up to 500 square metres in area.
+Husqvarna compares its operation to that of a grazing sheep – "cut just a little, all the time, in a random pattern".

 - It uses razor-sharp blades to cut the lawn only a millimetre or two at a time, with the fine cuttings mulching the lawn.

 - The blades are well within the edges of the machine.